altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "M::...just - be quiet for a second...
 I'm getting better just - hold on for a minute."
-~He didn't wait a whole minute - but he did wait a few seconds,~ "R::Felix is here, he's walking toward you - stand up if you can."
+~He didn't wait a whole minute - but he did wait a few seconds,~ 'R::Felix is close, he is walking toward you - stand up if you can.'
 *She opened her eyes...*
 ~Her vision swam.~
 ~Corners had extra shadows that danced and stretched...~